open-zaak/open-zaak/docs/introduction/upstream-api-parity.rst

 At the time of writing, Open Zaak only supports the 1.0.x versions of the APIs as defined in the standard.
-Some parties rely on features implemented in or planned for newer versions of the API sepcification.
+Some parties rely on features implemented in or planned for newer versions of the API specification.

 The intent is to have Open Zaak implement complete minor versions of API specifications, not parts thereof.
 The TSG wants to encourage organizations making use of Open Zaak to